• Home

 Voilà:

 In two seconds I can pull a pan from the rack.
-In two more seconds I can be scanning for buttons to scatter on a fabric unfurled on a work table.
+In two more seconds I can scan for buttons to scatter on a fabric unfurled on a work table.
 And returning items to their homes is just as easy.
 Problem solved.

 I had started my de-stash project as a way to open up my physical space, but I’m ending by opening up mental space.